The idea in a nutshell

 - Imagine a government representative sitting on the board of Google, Apple and Facebook, directing activities.
 It’s a bit like that.

 - It seems to offer them the best of both worlds; They get the benefits of Communist coordination of a country to solve problems, and the efficiency of Capitalist economies.

 - This is a series of blog articles.
 Here, I’ll consider what the status of the Chinese economy is.

 - In the second article in this series, I’ll look at the mechanisms through which government guidance improves the economy.

 - Finally, I’ll consider some metrics and other information to determine whether what they’re doing differently is working.

 How are economies set up around the world

-There are 3 economic models of how; socialism, communism, capitalism.
-Each describes an archetype of the ways to allocate 4 factors of production; Land, Labor, Capital and Enterprise.
+There are 3 economic models: Socialism, communism, and capitalism.
+Each describes an archetype of the ways to allocate 4 factors of production: Land, Labor, Capital, and Enterprise.

-It is only by combining these things that a country, or economy can produce things (products and services) I mean, actually, countries don’t produce things really, people do but you get what I mean, I’m sure.
+It is only by combining these things that a country, or economy can produce things (i.e., products and services).
+I mean, actually, countries don’t produce things really; people do.
+But you get what I mean, I’m sure.